JarryShaw/MacDaily/doc/update.rst

       -V, --version         show program's version number and exit

     specification arguments:
+      -u, --user            install to the Python user install directory for your platform
       -b, --brew            update packages of Python installed from Homebrew -c, --cpython         update packages of CPython implementation -d, --pre             include pre-release and development versions